This post may contain affiliate links which won’t change your price but will share some commission.

 - As an alternative, remove the broccoli and steamer basket from the pot, and discard the water.
 Return the inner pot to the Instant Pot and set the pot to Saute.
 Place the steamed broccoli in the pot, and add 2 tsp tamari sauce and 1 tsp sesame oil or another seasoning of choice.
 Stir the broccoli in the heated pot on Saute for a minute or two to let the broccoli absorb the flavors of the sauce.
 Serve warm.

 This recipe costs $2.02 to make (with broccoli costing $2 per pound), or $.25 per serving.
-This steamed broccoli Instant Pot version is such a quick, easy side dish for a busy night!
+This Instant Pot broccoli is such a quick, easy side dish, and it has the perfect texture every time!